 This household item is carefully crafted and stitched with intricate patterns to create a unique blanket.
 Quilts are normally large and can act as a handy photographic backdrop for multiple subjects.
 You can use it for portrait sessions with small families and couples at your leisure.

-Safety tip: If you are using fabric during a photo session, make sure it doesn’t bunch up on the floor due to tripping hazards.
+Safety Tip: If you are using fabric during a photo session, make sure it doesn’t bunch up on the floor and become a tripping hazard.
 We suggest posing your clients first and then arranging the backdrop.

 4. Fur Throw Blankets

 If you are aiming for soft composition in your photographs, opt for a fur throw.
 Fur throws are typically used for photography props, but using a fur throw as a backdrop can add depth and dimension to a photograph.
 You can drape the fur throw across an asymmetric-shaped sofa or lay it flat.
 Give it a try and let us know what you think!

 Safety Tip: If you are photographing a newborn, you should be aware of any potential allergies the client may have to faux fur and watch for smothering risks.
 You may be held liable if a negative incident occurs.

 Does your shower curtain have a fun pattern or unique color that you love?
 Take down the shower curtain and turn this ordinary household item into a photo backdrop must-have.
 You can simply lay it out flat or add texture to your photographs by carefully folding a few sections to make an intricate design.
 This item can be used for small families or couples sessions as well.

 Safety Tip: Make sure the shower curtain is set up properly.
 If it were to fall on a client, you may be held liable for any damage.